Community Engagement

 Lily Cheng, MD (2023-24)

-Topics relevant to DEI and health disparities feature in our training.
+Topics relevant to gaps in healthcare outcomes feature in our training.

-- Monthly special presentation on healthcare disparity at M&M conference
+- Monthly special presentation on gaps in healthcare outcomes at M&M conference

 - Stepping In For Respect training for all faculty and residents (2020-21).
 Stepping In For Respect provides workshop-based training in creating a culture of respect and inclusion.